 5. Book Lodging

-If you purchased a package with a hotel from getaway today you can skip this step.
+If you purchased a package with a hotel from Get Away Today(which I highly recommend!) you can skip this step.
 Many people enjoy staying on property at one of the Disney resort hotel options when visiting DisneyWorld.
 DisneyWorld has lots of resorts to choose from in all different price ranges.
 Staying on property at a Disney hotel is a great experience, but it’s not for everyone.
 Especially if you have a large family.